Boceprevir (By mouth)

-- Do not use this medicine together with St John's wort, alfuzosin, carbamazepine, cisapride, doxazosin, drospirenone, lovastatin, oral midazolam, phenobarbital, phenytoin, pimozide, rifampin, sildenafil, silodosin, simvastatin, tadalafil, tamsulosin, triazolam, or ergot medicines.
+- Do not use this medicine together with alfuzosin, carbamazepine, cisapride, doxazosin, drospirenone, lovastatin, lurasidone, oral midazolam, phenobarbital, phenytoin, pimozide, rifampin, sildenafil, silodosin, simvastatin, St John's wort, tadalafil, tamsulosin, triazolam, or ergot medicines.

 - Some medicines can affect how boceprevir works.
-Tell your doctor if you are taking any of the following:
+Tell your doctor if you are using any of the following:

-- Alprazolam, bosentan, clarithromycin, colchicine, desipramine, digoxin, escitalopram, methadone, midazolam injection, rifabutin, salmeterol, trazodone
+- Alprazolam, bosentan, clarithromycin, colchicine, cyclosporine, desipramine, digoxin, escitalopram, methadone, midazolam injection, rifabutin, salmeterol, sirolimus, tacrolimus, or trazodone

 Warnings While Using This Medicine

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
-You must use 2 forms of birth control to prevent pregnancy during treatment and for 6 months after treatment ends.
+You must use 2 forms of birth control during your treatment and for 6 months after treatment ends.

-- Tell your doctor if you are breastfeeding, or if you have other liver problems or HIV infection.
-Tell your doctor if you plan to have surgery.
+- Tell your doctor if you are breastfeeding, or if you have other liver problems (such as liver failure).